theodric/linux-amd-zen1-zen2-zen3-zen4-openSUSE_TW/README.md

        the configured frequency range and governor settings.
 Since the latter can be scripted, I've simply put this into my /etc/crontab: `@reboot sleep 5; sudo systemctl restart tlp`

+       Why the above *isn't* an issue on 6.6.1 through 6.6.21 remains one of life's mysteries.

     Q: Why Zen2 on Fedora 38 and Zen3 on openSUSE?
     A: Because my Zen2 laptop runs Fedora 38, and my Zen3 desktop runs openSUSE Tumbleweed.